MIRI Coronagraphic Recommended Strategies

 See also: MIRI Observing StrategiesJWST High-Contrast Imaging Roadmapas well as relevant science use case examples MIRI and NIRCam Coronagraphy of the Beta Pictoris Debris Disk.

-Note that what follows are recommendations that will be updated as the knowledge about the instrument's optimal usage and calibration progresses.
+Note that what follows are recommendations that will be periodically updated as the knowledge about the instrument's optimal usage and calibration progresses.

 Planning a coronagraphic observation with MIRI